uppusaikiran/uppusaikiran.github.com/_posts/2020-01-25-Capture-the-Flag-CheatSheet.markdown

 /index.php (Status: 200)
 ```

-### SQL MAP Usage

-*Redirect the HTTP Request to Burpsuite and we can see the request like this.
+### SQL MAP Usage - Redirect the HTTP Request to Burpsuite and we can see the request like this.

 ```POST / HTTP/1.1
 Host: 10.10.10.162